twolfson/karma-electron/README.md

 **Notices:**

-- This plugin has been tested against `electron@0.37.4` and `electron@1.3.3` but should support the latest version
+- This plugin has been tested against `electron@{0.x,1,5,6,7,8,9,11,12}` and should support the latest version
 - This plugin is best suited for testing the renderer portion of an `electron` application
     - For testing a full application, see `electron's` documentation on Selenium and WebDriver
     - https://github.com/electron/electron/blob/v1.3.6/docs/tutorial/using-selenium-and-webdriver.md